Sahasrara: Practices

 There are also special Meditations on the Sahasrāra Chakra.

 Associated chakras

 In some versions of the subtle body, there are actually several chakras, which are all closely related, at the top of the head.
-Rising from Ajna, we have the Manas chakra on the forehead, which is closely associated with Ajna.
-Above Manas there are Bindu Visarga at the back of the head; Mahanada; Nirvana, which is located on the crown; Guru; and the Sahasrara proper, located above the crown.
+Rising from Ajñā, we have the Manas chakra on the forehead, which is closely associated with Ajna.
+Above Manas there are Bindu Visarga at the back of the head; Mahanada; Nirvana, which is located on the crown; Guru; and the Sahasrāra proper, located above the crown.